-\emph{Acknowledgement} As far as remember, the question of the multipliers of the product Bloch space was brought to my attention by professor Sandra Pott.
-I would like to thank her here.
-This work was completed at the Centre for Advanced Study of Oslo within the research group "Operator related function theory and time-frequency analysis".
+\emph{Acknowledgement} This work was partly completed at the Centre for Advanced Study of Oslo within the research group "Operator related function theory and time-frequency analysis".
 I would like to thank professors Yurii Lyubarskii and Kristian Seip for their kind invitation and the centre for support.
+1cm